The best time for a young woman to get established with an OB/GYN is before a health crisis arises, or before you decide to become pregnant.

 Schedule an Appointment Today

 Establishing a relationship with an OB/GYN in your early 20s sets a pattern for overall health for your lifetime.
-To schedule an appointment and get established with an OB/GYN, call Cherokee Women’s Health Specialists at 770.720.7733 or simply request an appointment online.
+To schedule an appointment and get established with an OB/GYN, call Cherokee Women’s Health Specialists at 770.720.7733 or simply schedule an appointment online.